Biden picks Kamala Harris as running mate, first Black woman

 “Joe has empathy, he has a proven track record of leadership and more than ever before we need a president of the United States who understands who the people are, sees them where they are, and has a genuine desire to help and knows how to fight to get us where we need to be,” Harris said at an event for Biden earlier this summer.

-At the same event, she bluntly attacked Trump, labeling him a “drug pusher” for his promotion of the malaria drug hydroxychloroquine as a treatment for the coronavirus, which has not been proved to be an effective treatment and may even be more harmful.
-After Trump tweeted “when the looting starts, the shooting starts” in response to protests about the death of George Floyd, a Black man, in police custody, Harris said his remarks “yet again show what racism looks like.”
+At the same event, she bluntly assailed Trump, labeling him a “drug pusher” for his promotion of the unproven and much-questioned malaria drug hydroxychloroquine as a treatment for the coronavirus.
+After Trump tweeted “when the looting starts, the shooting starts” in response to protests about the death of George Floyd, a Black man in police custody, Harris said his remarks “yet again show what racism looks like.”

 Harris has taken a tougher stand on policing since Floyd’s killing.
 She co-sponsored legislation in June that would ban police from using chokeholds and no-knock warrants, set a national use-of-force standard and create a national police misconduct registry, among other things.
 It would also reform the qualified immunity system that shields officers from liability.

-The list included practices Harris did not vocally fight to reform while leading California’s Department of Justice.
-Although she required DOJ officers to wear body cameras, she did not support legislation mandating it statewide.
+The list in the legislation included practices Harris did not vocally fight to reform while leading California’s Department of Justice.
 And while she now wants independent investigations of police shootings, she didn’t support a 2015 California bill that would have required her office to take on such cases.

 “We made progress, but clearly we are not at the place yet as a country where we need to be and California is no exception,” she told The Associated Press recently.
-But the national focus on racial injustice now shows “there’s no reason that we have to continue to wait.”
+The national focus on racial injustice now, she said, shows “there’s no reason that we have to continue to wait.”

-Ronayne reported from Sacramento, Calif.
-Associated Press writers Alexandra Jaffe and Julie Pace contributed to this report from Washington.
+Ronayne reported from Sacramento, California.
+Associated Press writers Alexandra Jaffe, Jill Colvin and Julie Pace contributed from Washington.

 Credit: David J. Phillip